adamko-dev/kotlinx-serialization-typescript-generator/docs/default-values.md

 > You can get the full code [here](./code/example/example-default-values-primitive-fields-02.kt).

 `active` and `phoneNumber` are now required properties.
-Note that `@Required` had no effect on `name` or `email`.
-Because they do not have default values, they were already required.
+Note that `@Required` had no effect on `name` or `email`; because they do not have default values, they were already required.

 ```typescript
 export interface ContactDetails {